The Monkees: The True Choice

 A 2001 concert released in 2002, this seemed to be the last we'd hear of the popular trio.
 But you just can't keep a good Monkee down.

-Mike Nesmith re-joins the fold and you get a solid piece of aggressive, moody and sentimental Rock that still moves you almost 20 years later.
-Of special note is the final track, "It's Not Too Late"; a Davy Jones piece that tugs at your heartstrings like a Davy Jones ballad should.
+Mike Nesmith re-joins the fold and you get a solid piece of agressive, moody and sentimental Rock that still moves you almost 20 years later.
+Of special note is the final track, "It's Not Too Late"; a Davy Jones piece that tugs at your heart strings like a Davy Jones ballad should.

 After years of silence and being relegated to bargain bins, MTV airs a marathon of the tv show and Monkee-mania is reborn ... like a phoenix Baby.
 Like a phoenix.